5 Reasons Why Your Table Saw is Not Cutting Straight

-What are the main reasons a table saw is not cutting straight?
-There are many reasons a table saw may not cut straight.
-The most common reasons include you are inexperienced and using poor form; the saw’s blade has been warped; the blade is not securely tightened; the blade is not square to the tabletop; and the saw’s rip fence is not perfectly parallel to the blade.
+The most common reasons a table saw is not cutting straight include the usage of poor form; the saw’s blade has been warped; the blade is not securely tightened; the blade is not square to the tabletop, or the saw’s rip fence is not perfectly parallel to the blade.

 - Keep the wood pushed flush up against the side of the fence.
-This is one that I forget occasionally when I cam cutting large pieces of plywood.
+This is one that I forget occasionally when I am cutting large pieces of plywood.
 It is easy to let the wood drift and pull away from the fence.
-Always make sure you have the wood pressed against the fence as you push it through the blade.
+Always ensure you have the wood pressed against the fence as you push it through the blade.

 As simple as these two points seem, it does take practice to get used to how it should feel as you cut wood on a table saw.
 If you are new to the hobby, I would recommend spending an hour just cutting random pieces of wood slowly and safely just to get a feel for the movement.

-Firstly, you must make sure your Miter slot is parallel to both the blade and the fence.
-It is critical to stay inline.
+So, firstly, you must make sure your Miter slot is parallel to both the blade and the fence.
+It is critical to stay in line.
 To square up your blade, you will only need a framing square.

-What you are checking for here is that when you raise the blade upwards above the top of the table that there is a 90-degree angle between the raised blade and the table.
+What you are checking for here is that when you raise the blade upwards above the top of the table, there is a 90-degree angle between the raised blade and the table.
 It’s that simple, yet how often do you check your blade to see if it is square?

 Check the markings that show the angle and make sure it is set to 0 degrees.
-Once that is done, take your carpenters square and check for a 90 degree angle between the blade and top of the table.
+Once that is done, take your carpenter’s square and check for a 90-degree angle between the blade and the top of the table.

-- After cutting relatively hard material, your table saw blade may end up having a bent edge.
+- After cutting relatively hard material, your table saw blade may have a bent edge.
 Also, the blade may lose some of the so-called teeth, especially if you are not using a proper blade.

 Once you find out a blade is warped, get rid of it.
 A warped blade not only ruins your projects but can potentially cause you harm.